devpi/devpi/doc/adminman/replica.rst

 .. _`http relaying`:

-HTTP relaying of replica server to master
+HTTP relaying of replica server to primary
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-devpi-server in replica mode serves the same API and endpoints as the master server.
-In general any state-changing requests will be relayed to the master which should in its success code tell what serial this change refers to.
+devpi-server in replica mode serves the same API and endpoints as the primary server.
+In general any state-changing requests will be relayed to the primary which should in its success code tell what serial this change refers to.
 The replica server can then return a success code to its client after that serial has been synchronized successfully.
 Other replicas